xraytry/kuma-mieru/CONTRIBUTING.md

 - Update the README.md and README.zh.md if your changes affect the project's functionality
 - Document your components with descriptive comments

+## I18n

+- Update the messages in the messages folder
+- Add your language to the locales array in the utils/i18n/config.ts file
+- Add your language to the languages json file in the ./messages/ folder, example: `./messages/en-US.json`

 ## Questions?

 If you have any questions or need help with your contribution, feel free to open an issue asking for guidance.

 Thank you for contributing to Kuma Mieru!